 - Summer camps for younger siblings of incarcerated teens

 Most of the kids who commit crimes suffer from the impact of a broken family, the lack of positive peers, and a cultural epidemic of violence and abandoned morals.
 Juvenile correctional institutions today are filled with kids from urban, suburban, and rural America.

 Regardless of where kids come from, the majority of them will be going back to their communities, perhaps in your neighborhood.
 We can choose to discard them, but we cannot deny that Jesus Christ died for them.
 We must remember that those who deserve love the least need it the most!

 One study indicated that 94% of incarcerated youth have never had one single positive adult male role model that was consistently present in their life!
 Another study indicated that 84% of the boys who become serious juvenile offenders have parents with criminal records.
 It is quite clear that at-risk young people are in desperate need of healthy relationships with adults.

 The Justice Department reports that over 2-million American children have a mother or a father in federal or state prison.
 Of these children, 1.38 million live in homes without their fathers.
 A study presented to the American Sociological Association showed that these boys with absentee fathers are twice as likely to end up in prison as those who come from two-parent families.

 These kids are desperate for a family, positive relationships, and godly influences in their lives.
 We can sit back and watch young offenders get caught up in the cycle of becoming “lifers,” or we can intervene today and help them “breakaway” from a troubled past and become socially responsible, contributing adults in our society.

-Our national network of juvenile justice ministries is mobilizing communities to restore hope, reshape destinies, and rewrite the stories of those who have been impeded by the chains of delinquency.
+We can restore hope, reshape destinies, and rewrite the stories of those who have been impeded by the chains of delinquency.